Access Clinic

 • Endometrial biopsy (for a medical reason only, such as post-menopausal bleeding)

-• IUD removals or insertions
+• Intrauterine device (IUD) removals or insertions

 • Implant (Nexplanon) removals or insertions